oroinc/documentation/commerce/admin_guide/entities/manage_entity_fields.rst

 .. contents:: :local:
     :depth: 1

 In your Oro applications, you can manage the already existing and newly added entity fields.
 Specifically, you can edit and delete them, as well as import fields in bulk.
-To makes sure that the new or updated fields are successfully added to entities, you update the schema.
+To make sure that the new or updated fields are successfully added to entities, you update the schema.

 Edit Custom Entity Fields
 -------------------------